 Mobile and embedded devices have limited computational resources, so it is important to keep your application resource efficient.
-We have compiled a list of best practices and strategies that you can use to optimize your model and application when using TensorFlow Lite.
+We have compiled a list of best practices and strategies that you can use to improve your TensorFlow Lite model performance.

 Choose the best model for the task